19 May Grass lawns or alternative lawns? Which do you prefer?

 Lawns, do you love them or would you avoid them at all costs?
 We’re discussing the pros and cons of lawns in landscaping.

 One of the questions we always ask our clients at the outset is about their attitude to a lawn in the garden.
 Many still consider the lawn to be the principal requirement of a garden, a fundamental centrepiece to which other elements take second place.
 A beautiful expanse of lawn has always seemed ingrained in the British psyche.
-But increasingly we are designing and building gardens with a lawn being but one of several other elements, reduced in size and significance.
+But increasingly we are building gardens with a lawn being reduced in size and significance.

 Why would this be?
-It’s true that when you engage the services of a professional garden designer or landscaper your eyes will be opened to the full range of landscapes available, from differing hard surfaces, larger planted beds and borders and alternative focal points.
-But mainly, I think, people are admitting to themselves that maintaining a lovely looking lawn is an awful lot of work.
+It’s true that when you engage the services of a professional garden designer or landscaper your eyes will be opened to the full range of landscapes available.
+There are so many surfaces to choose from.
+Hard surfaces, such as patios, paths, gravel etc. Or larger planted beds and borders and alternative focal points.
+But mainly, I think, people are concerned that maintaining a lovely looking lawn is an awful lot of work.

 With the time, effort and dedication required for the regime of weeding, feeding, mowing, scarifying, aerating, top dressing and repair, you can perhaps understand these feelings.

 A beautiful lawn like this one creates a lovely ambience in a garden